4a50/reading-notes/jsProgramming.md

 most of the function syntax is what I have seen before.

-The format for decalring a function is:
+The format for declaring a function is:

 ```function Foo (params) {do what you need to do.  if you need something returned;  return what need to be returned}```